SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex3/README.md

 > [!TIP]
 >
-> Use the SAP shapes we enabled in draw.io: the SAP SuccessFactors logo and text are available under **SAP / Brand Names**
+> Use the SAP shapes we enabled in draw.io, for example, the SAP SuccessFactors logo and text are available under **SAP / Brand Names** in the left-hand toolbar
 >
 > Expand shapes as needed, the size of the canvas will automatically increase to accommodate your changes